karakun/karakun.github.io/_posts/2019-01-09-integration-docker.md

 * Trigger some Endpoints
 * Check the response

-Let's start with the simplest part which can be done 100% in Java:
+Let's start with the most simple part which can be done 100% in Java:
-Writing a tests that triggers endpoints and checks the response.
+Writing a test that triggers endpoints and checks the response.
 TestNG's data provider functionality can be used to write a test which calls multiple server instances.
 Here we can provide a list of configurations for our tests.
 The following snippet contains a method that is annotated with the `org.testng.annotations.DataProvider` annotation